Latest plans for downtown library: renovation, not demolition

 After several recent attempts, Riverside officials have now scrapped expensive plans to construct a new downtown library in favor of a more modest renovation of the existing building.

 We realize this new directive from the city council may not serve all interests and parties involved, and we do agree a modest renovation/refurbishment is warranted.
 However, we also admit we’re glad to see the focus back to renovation and reuse versus complete demolition.
 Why?
 First and foremost, it allows for potential preservation of the building (and most/all of its architectural features).
-Second, a renovation plan is much less costly (and more likely to get funded/completed).
+Second, a renovation plan is typically less costly, and thus, more likely to get funded/completed.

-Though opened to the public in late 1964, the library itself was officially dedicated on March 21, 1965.
-Initially praised for its size and modern interior, the new library was also panned by some for its stark and mostly windowless exterior.
-Moreover, many were bitter over the replacement of the beloved 1903 Carnegie Library, which was demolished in late 1964 around the time the new library opened directly behind it.
-As such, the “modern” library has spent most of its short life suffering from harsh criticism.
-(Indeed, the loss of the Carnegie was a travesty in its own right.)
+Initially praised for its size and modern interior, the new library — the most expensive public building the city had built to date — was also panned by some for its stark and mostly windowless exterior.
+Moreover, many were bitter over the replacement of the beloved 1903 Carnegie Library, which officially closed November 20, 1964, with demolition beginning in December 1964, shortly before the new library opened behind it.
+As such, the modern library has spent much of its life thus far suffering from harsh criticism.
+(Indeed, the loss of the Carnegie was a travesty in its own right.
+But demolishing the modern library would essentially be making the same mistake a second time.)

-However, as a prime example of the New Formalism architectural movement, which was popular for public, institutional and financial buildings during the 1960s, the downtown library includes several hallmarks of this mid-century style: rigid box-like appearance, floating pedestal, brick veneer, strong pilasters, large overhang, fanciful canopy and period lighting.
+However, as a prime example of the New Formalism architectural movement — which was popular for public, institutional, and financial buildings during the 1960s — the downtown library includes several hallmarks of this mid-century style: rigid box-like appearance, floating pedestal, brick veneer, strong pilasters, large overhang, fanciful canopy, and period lighting.
+The building was designed by Riverside-based architectural firm of Moise, Harbach & Hewlett (with assistance from library/architectural consultants Fickes & Fickes of Arcadia, California).

 Finally, we also realize the downtown library’s bold and futuristic architecture stands in stark contrast to its neighbors, the most notable being the nearby Mission Inn.
 The two buildings are from vastly different eras and indeed are distinctly different.
 However, we feel it’s this very juxtaposition that actually makes both buildings more unique in their own right, bringing out both the best and worst features of each (as good organic architecture should).